-The UTSC Department of Political Science is excited to launch our new 2018 Beyond the Classroom experiential learning program.
-This program is an opportunity for first- and second- year students to volunteer for a day or two a week during the summer within a structured, supervised program that will help you acquire or refine important skills relevant to your degree.
+The UTSC Department of Political Science is excited to launch our 2021 offering of our Beyond the Classroom experiential learning program.
+This program is an opportunity for first- and second- year students to volunteer for a day or two a week during the summer within a structured, supervised internship that will help you acquire or refine important skills relevant to your degree.
 We think that it is so important that you are able to pursue regular volunteer or internship opportunities within political campaigns, government agencies and non-profit organizations that the department will provide you with a small stipend.
 Please see below for more information.

-With the assistance of job placement specialists in the co-op office, students will secure their own volunteer internships according to their interests in government, politics, political advocacy groups, or non-profit organizations.
+With the assistance of integrated learning experience coordinators in the co-op office, students will be matched with an internship according to their interests in government, politics, political advocacy groups, or non-profit organizations.

-Students must work a minimum of 80 hours during a 12-week term and will be required to complete four hours of training in workshops organized by our internship coordinator.
-These workshops will include vital tasks like Excel spreadsheet usage, writing briefing notes or press releases, as well as professional workplace conduct and job search techniques.
-Students and employers will periodically confirm satisfactory attendance and work performance during the term with our internship coordinator.
+To complete this program, students must work a minimum of 80 hours during a 12-week term in the Summer.
+In addition to the volunteer commitment, students will be required to complete four hours of training in workshops organized by our department.
+These workshops will include vital tasks like Excel spreadsheet usage, as well as professional workplace conduct.

 Applicant eligibility requirements:

-- Must have a minimum CGPA of 2.5 as of the end of the 2017 fall session
+- Must have a minimum CGPA of 2.5 as of the end of the 2020 Fall session

-- Must be enrolled in a specialist, major or minor program within the Department of Political Science (including Public Law and Public Policy)
+- Must be enrolled in a program within the Department of Political Science

-1. Complete an application form via the following link: https://goo.gl/forms/fyY0TmLqgGvkr5Wd2
+- Complete an application form by end of day Monday March 15th 2021 via the following link: